 Three times a week, the surgical oncology team participates in endorsement meetings, in which all the clinical disciplines come to the table together to share information regarding patient care.

-At Eastern, we also treat neurological cancers with advanced surgical procedures through our in-house Neurosurgery Services Program.
+At our hospital in Philadelphia, we also treat neurological cancers with advanced surgical procedures through our in-house Neurosurgery Services Program.
 The neurosurgery team uses innovative surgical techniques, like intraoperative electrophysiology “brain mapping” and intraoperative neuronavigation, which help to enhance the safety of treatment.

 Improving quality of life during and after surgery

-Since many patients come to Eastern with advanced stage disease, the surgical oncology team must think outside the box to provide innovative new options to fight cancer and improve quality of life.
+Since many patients come to CTCA with advanced stage disease, the surgical oncology team must think outside the box to provide innovative new options to fight cancer and improve quality of life.

 “We are willing to look for options when people have exhausted conventional options or options available through their current treatment provider,” says Dr. Standiford.
 “Sometimes we think outside the box, and sometimes we think outside the factory where we they build the boxes,” he adds.